-The founding partnership of the Medical Musician Initiative - MMI - began in July 2009 when a patient arrived, clinically dead after major surgery, in the Surgical Intensive Care Unit at Beth Israel Medical Center in New York.
+The MMI story began in July 2009 when a patient arrived, clinically dead after major surgery, in the Surgical Intensive Care Unit at Beth Israel Medical Center in New York.
 The patient was resuscitated and put into a medically induced coma.
-The attending physician/ICU director was instrumental in saving the patient’s life over the next two days.
+The attending physician was instrumental in saving the patient’s life over the next two days.
 The patient was Andrew Schulman - the physician was Dr. Marvin McMillen.

-The founding event of the Medical Musician specialty happened on the third day of the coma.
-The patient was still desperately ill and in a downward spiral.
-Andrew’s wife, Wendy, had an epiphany that only music could save him.
-She got permission to insert the earbuds of his iPod so he could listen to his favorite music.
+On the third day of the coma Schulman was still desperately ill and in a downward spiral.
+The efforts of his doctors and nurses were not saving him, diligent though they were.
+His wife, Wendy, had an epiphany that only music could save him.
+She got permission to insert the earbuds of his iPod so he could listen to his favorite music, the St. Matthew Passion by J.S.
+Bach.
 As witnessed by the medical team, the music saved his life by stabilizing him and reversing the metabolic process that was killing him.